Ralph J. Mitchell: Early years

-Lieutenant Colonel Mitchell was listed as the technical advisor in the opening credits of the 1935 movie called "Devil Dogs of the Air" which starred James Cagney and Pat O'Brien.
+Lieutenant Colonel Mitchell was listed as the technical advisor in the opening credits of the 1935 movie Devil Dogs of the Air which starred James Cagney and Pat O'Brien.

 World War II

 Mitchell was promoted to the rank of brigadier general on March 11, 1939, and was appointed director of aviation within Headquarters Marine Corps.
 In this capacity, he was responsible for the organization of the Marine Air arm for the Pacific Campaign.
 He was later awarded with the Legion of Merit for his service in this capacity.

-Mitchell was subsequently transferred to the Pacific, where he relieved Major general Roy S. Geiger from command of the 1st Marine Aircraft Wing on April 21, 1943.
+Mitchell was subsequently transferred to the Pacific, where he relieved Major General Roy S. Geiger from command of the 1st Marine Aircraft Wing on April 21, 1943.
 He was promoted to the rank of major general on the same date.
 He was also Commander Marine Aircraft, South Pacific.
-Mitchell commanded these units during initial stage of Rabaul operation and subsequently planned and coordinated air strikes against Japanese fortifications at Rabaul.
-In the upcoming Bougainville Campaign, general Mitchell successfully attacked the supply lines of enemy cargo ships.
+Mitchell commanded these units during initial stage of the Rabaul operation and subsequently planned and coordinated air strikes against Japanese fortifications at Rabaul.
+In the upcoming Bougainville Campaign, Mitchell successfully attacked the supply lines of enemy cargo ships.
 For his tireless effort Mitchell was decorated with the second Legion of Merit and Navy Distinguished Service Medal.

 He continued to command 1st Marine Aircraft Wing and was also appointed Commander of Aircraft at Northern Solomons.
-He distinguished himself in neutralizing of enemy bases in the Northern Solomons, New Britain and New Ireland and was decorated with Army Distinguished Service Medal.
+He distinguished himself in neutralizing of enemy bases in the Northern Solomons, New Britain and New Ireland and was decorated with the Army Distinguished Service Medal.

-General Mitchell later participated in the Philippines Campaign and served in the Pacific Theater until June 5, 1945.
-During his World War II service, he was also decorated with two Air Medals and made Companion of Most Honourable Military Order of the Bath by New Zealand.
+Mitchell later participated in the Philippines Campaign and served in the Pacific Theater until June 5, 1945.
+During his World War II service, he was also decorated with two Air Medals.
+In recognition of his command of New Zealand aviation units in the Northern Solomons, Mitchell was made an Honorary Companion of Most Honourable Military Order of the Bath by the United Kingdom.

 Postwar life

 He returned to the United States in August 1945 and was appointed commander of the Marine Corps Air Station Cherry Point, North Carolina.
 In this capacity, he was simultaneously a Commander of the 9th Marine Aircraft Wing and later 2nd Marine Aircraft Wing, stationed there.

-During the summer of 1947, Mitchell was transferred to the Hawaii, where he was appointed Commander of Aircraft, Fleet Marine Force, Pacific.
-He returned to the United States in early of the year 1948, awaiting retirement.
+During the summer of 1947, Mitchell was transferred to Hawaii, where he was appointed Commander of Aircraft, Fleet Marine Force, Pacific.
+He returned to the United States in early 1948, awaiting retirement.

 General Mitchell retired from the Marine Corps in May 1948 and was advanced to the rank of lieutenant general on the retired list for having been specially commended in combat.
-Lieutenant General Ralph J. Mitchell died on May 31, 1970, in Naval Medical Center San Diego, California.
-He was survived by his widow, Belle Thompson Mitchell and their son, Ralph J. Mitchell, Jr., Lieutenant Commander, USNR.
+Lieutenant General Ralph J. Mitchell lived in Coronado, California in retirement and died on May 31, 1970, in Naval Medical Center San Diego, California.
+He was survived by his widow, Belle Thompson Mitchell, their son, Ralph J. Mitchell, Jr., Lieutenant Commander, USNR, and six grandchildren.